mesosphere/dcos-docs-site/pages/dkp/kommander/2.3/cli/dkp/upgrade/addons/preprovisioned/index.md

 ### SEE ALSO

-* [dkp upgrade addons](/dkp/kommander/2.3/cli/dkp/upgrade/addons/)	 - Upgrade the core Addons in a cluster, one of [aws, azure, preprovisioned]
+* [dkp upgrade addons](/dkp/kommander/2.3/cli/dkp/upgrade/addons/)	 - Upgrade the core Addons in a cluster, one of [aws, azure, eks, preprovisioned, vsphere]